SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 We will only consider peaks inside chromosome 21 so that the whole analysis can be done in 30 minutes.

-**1.** First, go to EpigenomeAnalysisTutorial-2020 and create a folder for results:
+**1.** First, go to your docker image and create a folder for results:
 ::
     mkdir -p ./results/session1/hint_chr21

-**2.** Select peaks from chromosome 21 (this step is only performed to reduce computing time).
+**2.** Select peaks from chromosome 21 (this step is only performed to reduce computing time for this practical exercise).
 ::
     mkdir -p ./results/session1/hint_chr21/peaks
     awk '$1 ~ /^chr(21)$/' ./data/nf_core_atacseq/macs/narrowPeak/hESC.mRp.clN_peaks.narrowPeak > ./results/session1/hint_chr21/peaks/hESC.bed